chrishensel/ezPacker/README.md

 # Requirements

 - Microsoft .Net Framework 4.5
-- Microsoft Visual Studio 2012
+- Microsoft Visual Studio 2012 or SharpDevelop 5

-Maybe it runs on Mono as well, and/or can be opened with Mono/SharpDevelop, but I haven't checked it yet.
+Maybe it runs on Mono as well, and/or can be opened with MonoDevelop, but I haven't checked it yet.

 # File format